Updated March 15, 2021

 Battery life varies considerably between different cameras and, as mentioned above, there's often a balancing act between size/weight and runtime, so make sure you choose something that suits your needs.

-The Cycliq Fly12 has a battery life of about 8hrs with the camera on and the light off, 5hrs with the light on low, and a couple of hours with the light on full power.
+The Cycliq Fly12 has a battery life of about eight hours with the camera on and the light off, five hours with the light on low, and a couple of hours with the light on full power.
 With regular recharging, that'll cover most people's needs.

-Cycliq's Fly6 rear light camera (£199) gives you up to five hours of continuous recording in camera-only mode and four hours with lights on.
+Cycliq's Fly6 rear light camera (£199 for the imminent new version) gives you up to five hours of continuous recording in camera-only mode and four hours with lights on.

-GoPro reckons that you'll get from 1:20hrs to 2:30hrs of continuous recording from a fully charged battery in its Hero cameras, depending on the video mode, while TomTom claims up to 3hrs of nonstop recording with its Bandit.
+GoPro reckons that you'll get from 1:20hrs to 2:30hrs of continuous recording from a fully charged battery in its Hero cameras, depending on the video mode.

 Chances are that you'll want to mount your camera to either the handlebar or a helmet, or facing backwards on your seatpost.
 You can get chest mounts too, which are great for mountain bike videos, but we've found them a bit cumbersome and not particularly comfortable for long rides.
 If the mounts you want aren't included in the package you'll need to budget for them separately.